Representing stable complexes on projective spaces: Abstract

 \section{Abstract}

 We give an explicit proof of a Bogomolov-type inequality for $c_3$ of reflexive sheaves on $\PP^3$.
-Then, using resolutions of rank-two reflexive sheaves on $\PP^3$, we prove that some strata of the moduli of rank-two complexes that are both PT-stable and dual-PT-stable are quotient stacks.
-Using monads, we apply the same techniques to $\PP^2$ and show that some strata of the moduli of Bridgeland-stable complexes are quotient stacks.
+Then, using resolutions of rank-two reflexive sheaves on $\PP^3$, we prove that the closed points of some strata of the moduli of rank-two complexes that are both PT-stable and dual-PT-stable can be given the structure of quotient stacks.
+Using monads, we apply the same techniques to $\PP^2$ and obtain similar results for some strata of the moduli of Bridgeland-stable complexes.